Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Abstract

 \section{Abstract}

 The paper concerns area preserving homeomorphisms of surfaces that are isotopic to the identity.
-The purpose of the paper is to find a maximal identity isotopy such that we can give a fine descriptions of the dynamics of its transverse foliation.
-We will define a kind of identity isotopies: torsion-low isotopies.
-In particular, when $f$ is a diffeomorphism with finitely many fixed points such that every fixed point is not degenerate, an identity isotopy $I$ of $f$ is torsion-low if and only if for every point $z$ fixed along the isotopy, the (real) rotation number $\rho(I,z)$, which is well defined when one blows-up $f$ at $z$, is contained in $(-1,1)$.
-We will prove the existence of torsion-low maximal identity isotopies, and we will deduce the local dynamics of the transverse foliations of any torsion-low maximal isotopy near any isolated singularity.
+The purpose of the paper is to find a maximal isotopy such that we can give a fine description of the dynamics of its transverse foliation.
+We will define a sort of identity isotopies: torsion-low isotopies.
+In particular, when $f$ is a diffeomorphism with finitely many fixed points such that every fixed point is not degenerate, an identity isotopy $I$ of $f$ is torsion-low if and only if for every point $z$ fixed along the isotopy, the (real) rotation number $\rho(I,z)$ (which is well defined when one blows up $f$ at $z$) is contained in $(-1,1)$.
+We will prove the existence of torsion-low maximal isotopies, and will deduce the local dynamics of the transverse foliations of any torsion-low maximal isotopy near any isolated singularity.